OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 ---
-summary: Overview of the infrasturcture architecture of Project Neo.
+summary: Overview of the infrastructure architecture of Project Neo.
 tags:
 ---

-# Project Neo's cloud-native architecture
+# Cloud-native architecture of Project Neo

 <div class="info" markdown="1">